 - A Magic Contract Comes with a Kiss:

 Dean: What the hell was that for?

 Crossroad Demon: Sealing the deal.

 Dean: I usually like to be warned before I'm violated with demon tongue.

-- Musicalis Interruptus: Robert Johnson starts to play "Hellhound on My Trail", but then starts to hear a growling noise and sees a dark shape through the window.
-He tries to keep playing, but as the growling gets louder, stops playing and runs outside.
+- Musicalis Interruptus: Robert Johnson starts to play "Hellhound on My Trail", but then hears a growling noise and sees a dark shape through the window.
+He tries to keep playing but, as the growling gets louder, stops and runs outside.

 - Natural Spotlight: The light shines on the golden cross of the woman holding Robert Johnson as he dies.
 This is combined with a zoom in on the cross.
-This may suggest the salvation denied to him or could signify the crossroad.
+This may suggest the salvation denied to him, or it could signify the crossroad.